3-Week-assignment-Group-12/Group-12/Diary.md

     1. Continued working on Happy Paths
     2. Continued working on the report
     3. Writing the introduction and the final word

+---

+Date 27.11.2025 18:57

+Writer: Breki Hlynsson

+Note: Nökkvi was absent due to sicknes

+    1. Created the Task tracker project
+    2. Tried and failed to create a workflow to automaticly set start date when issue is assigned
+    3. Added to the menu map
+    4. continued to fix use cases
+    5. continued to work on report